hritu-analytics/consulting-project/README.md

 ![Scope Creep](visuals/05_scope_creep.png)

-Not all engagement types overrun equally. **Data Strategy**, **M&A Due Diligence**, and **Regulatory Compliance** projects consistently exceed scope by 11%+.
+Not all engagement types run equally. **Data Strategy**, **M&A Due Diligence**, and **Regulatory Compliance** projects consistently exceed scope by 11%+.
 These are complex, discovery-heavy engagements where requirements evolve during delivery.

 In contrast, **Cost Reduction** and **Process Optimisation** projects — which have tightly defined deliverables — overrun far less.